Luekrit/Enterprise-IAM-Governance-Lab-with-AI-Powered-Identity-Analytics-Automation/Phase2_Joiner_automation/README.md

 ---
  ### 🚀 How to Run (Step-by-Step)
 1. ✅ **Prepare the Data**
-   Ensure your `users.csv` is accurate and saved in the Phase 2 folder.
+   Ensure your `joiner.csv` is accurate and saved in the Phase 2 folder.

 2. **Make sure you have Boto3 and AWS CLI credentials configured (with IAM permissions)**
     ```bash